You can view commodity contract details such as lot size, expiry rules, settlement method, and timelines on the Info widget on Kite.

 - Settlement Method: Whether the contract is physically or cash settled, and the exact process followed

-The Info widget is currently available only on Kite web and will be coming to the app soon.
-It is not supported for MCX agricultural and indices contracts.
+The info widget is not supported for MCX agricultural and indices contracts.